eulazzo/sigma/README.md

 ## Upload of images
 <p>
-Briefly, The first step is `all about permissions`.
+Briefly, The first step is all about permissions.
 Ensure that the application has access to the user's images.
-Next, we have to picker the image from device and as a return we have the `local (Mobile) URI of the image`, setting it to state.
-To save the image in the cloud i have `used S3 Storage`.
+Next step, was to picker the image from device and as a return we have the local (Mobile) URI of the image, setting it to state.
+To save the image in the cloud i have used S3 Storage.
 </p>

 ## SENT, READ and DELIVERED Message Status